release-engineering/retasc/README.md

 Rules describe prerequisites to manage a Product Release.

 Prerequisites are requirements that enhance template parameters and can block Task completion if some conditions are not met.

-Here are some pre-defined
-prerequisites:
+Supported prerequisites:

 - PP schedule item name, for example:
   `schedule_task: "GA for rhel {{ major }}.{{ minor }}"`